thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

         self._write_to_self()
         return handle

-That wakes up the event loop immediately, allowing it to run the callback you passed to the method along with anything else that was scheduled.
+That wakes up the event loop, allowing it to run the callback you passed to the method along with anything else that was scheduled.
-If we were to pass ``queue.put_nowait`` as our callback, that would enqueue our item for us and wake up the first task waiting on ``queue.get()``, enqueuing the task to resume in the next iteration of the event loop.
+If we were to pass ``queue.put_nowait`` as our callback, that would enqueue our item for us and wake up the first task waiting on ``queue.get()``, scheduling the task to resume in the next iteration of the event loop.
 So that's everything we need!
 Let's put that method into practice.
 We can add a way to register callbacks on our worker that run when an item has finished processing: